TULiberalArts/First-Year-Writing-Program/pages/next-stops.md

 # meta-data variables
 title: Next Stops
 description: >-
+  For more courses in English at Temple University, check out the undergraduate page on the English Department website.
+Explore majors, minors, and certificates in English at the College of Liberal Arts.
 keywords: 'english major, course offerings, media, major, minor'
 # custom variables
 sidebar: false